Actions

 Before Shane could respond, Ilya leaned in and kissed him.
 Shane melted into it despite himself, fingers curling into the front of Ilya’s shirt like muscle memory.

-“You are interesting,” he said, kissing the corner of Shane’s mouth.
-“You are interesting when you overthink line changes.”
+“You are interesting when you overthink line changes,” he said, kissing the corner of Shane’s mouth.

 Another kiss, light, teasing.